 13E1 STEAMPUNK POWER AMP

 This is my most recent last amplifier project ever.
-The photo is not really my amp.
-I pulled this photo off the internet.
-I will put a picture of mine when it is completed.
 I bought 4 fabulous 13E1 tubes, mainly because they are beautiful.
 I think they were originally intended as transmitting tubes, but are now used primarily as audio amplifying tubes.
 When fully running, they have a wondrous glow, evoking a simpler, much larger carbon footprint era.
 I love it.

 This will be another push-pull amplifier, with the tubes used in tetrode mode, with a regulated 250V on the screen grid.
 There will be around 12.5% cathode feedback derived from the output transformer, which will have to be fairly complex - I have learned to design and wind my own transformers and chokes so I will be custom building the output transformers; the agonizing process can be found in the transformers section of this website.
 I will also design and wind my own power transformers and chokes.
 These will be built by Smith Iron, a just-now formed subsidiary of Smith Amps, lol.